johans-work/niyanodes/README.md

 Programming has always been abstraction oriented, and abstractions have never been confined to the machine.

 Niya is the first tool focused on the highest level of abstraction we can represent in machines - abstraction itself.
+The one perfectly physical thing that is empty, but could be anything.

 Niya is abstraction abstracted.